tdwg/website/content/pages/community/index.md

 ## Community support fund

 TDWG is committed to supporting the work of I/TGs by contributing to the costs of up to two working meetings a year.
 The size of the fund is adjusted yearly by decision of the TDWG Executive Committee.
-Additional information about the CSF, including how to apply, can be found  [here](./support).
 Applications are usually solicited early in the calendar year through an announcement to I/TG conveners.
+[Read more](./support).

 # Interest and task groups